CROHN'S

 Lasting remission*

-See What Improvement in the Intestinal Lining Looks Like*
+See What Visible Repair of the Intestinal Lining Can Look Like

-Crohn's disease causes excess inflammation in your GI tract that can damage the intestinal lining.
-Reducing this inflammation is critical because it can lead to visible improvement of damage in the intestinal lining.
+Crohn's disease causes chronic inflammation in your GI tract that can damage the intestinal lining.
+Reducing this inflammation is critical because it can lead to visible repair of damage of the intestinal lining.
 Explore what your doctor might see during an endoscopy using the tool below.

 Illustrated damaged colon with 4 callouts: 1.
 Inflammation, which is an immune response that includes swelling, redness, warmth, and pain.
 2. Redness, which is a result of inflammation in the intestinal lining.
-3. Ulcers, which are open sores caused by inflammation that can spread and lead to further complications.
-4. Bleeding, which is a result of inflammation and open sores (ulcers) that can lead to blood loss and anemia.
+3. Ulcers, which are open sores, are caused by inflammation.
+4. Bleeding, which is a result of inflammation and open sores (ulcers).

 Photo of a damaged colon with 4 callouts: 1.
 Inflammation, which is an immune response that includes swelling, redness, warmth, and pain.
 2. Redness, which is a result of inflammation in the intestinal lining.
-3. Ulcers, which are open sores caused by inflammation that can spread and lead to further complications.
-4. Bleeding, which is a result of inflammation and open sores (ulcers) that can lead to blood loss and anemia.
+3. Ulcers, which are open sores, are caused by inflammation.
+4. Bleeding, which is a result of inflammation and open sores (ulcers).

 1. Inflammation: an immune response that includes swelling, redness, warmth, and pain